Ryuker/webtube/notes/webtube-notes.md

   - this is nested in `LargeSideBarSection`
   - contains an `a` element with `icon`, `title`, `url`
   - there's an optional `isActive` prop on the type which is used to change the button appearance.

+- added `isExpanded` state
+- added Button to toggleShowMore and showLess of `LargeSideBar`
+  - button is displayed when there's more in the section that is currently displayed